flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeletePolicyVersion
-### Deletes the specified version of the specified policy.
+> Deletes the specified version of the specified policy.
 You cannot delete the default version of a policy using this API.
 To delete the default version of a policy, use <a>DeletePolicy</a>.
-To find out which version of a policy is marked as the default version, use ListPolicyVersions.
+To find out which version of a policy is marked as the default version, use ListPolicyVersions.<br/>

 #### Input Parameters
 * `policyName` - _required_